Spencer-Sch/Calculator_2.0/README.md

 Previously, I built a calculator that mimicked the functionality of the Windows 10 calculator app.
 This previous version was built using vanilia JavaScript, HTML, and CSS ([repo here](https://github.com/Spencer-Sch/Calculator)).

-After learning React and Material-UI I decided to remake this calculator project using these new techonolgies.
-This project also gave me the opportunity to practice writing and working with tests, which was another goal of mine.
+After learning React and Material-UI I decided to remake the app using these new techonolgies.
+This also gave me the opportunity to practice testing with Jest and React Testing Library.

 #### Technologies

-- JavaScript
+✅ JavaScript </br>
-- React
+✅ React </br>
-- Material-UI
+✅ Material-UI </br>
-- Jest
+✅ Jest </br>
-- React Testing Library
+✅ React Testing Library </br>

 [Back To The Top](#calculator-20)